bangrui001/OOP_Final_Project_25Spring/README.md

 **Team Member:** Bangrui Yan (by2102@nyu.edu) Yaoge Hu (yh3920@nyu.edu) YiCi Zhang (yz7656@nyu.edu)

-**Note:** We do our project in person so the GitHub commit history may not reflect our individual contribution for this project, expecially in the UML diagram.
+**Note:** We do our project in person, so the GitHub commit history may not reflect our individual contribution for this project, expecially in the UML diagram.